yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 ### import data file

-[Load all your data files](../../migrate/bulk-data-load/#import-data-files-from-the-local-disk) in CSV or text format directly to the YugabyteDB database.
+Load data from files in CSV or text format directly to the YugabyteDB database.
 These data files can be located either on a local filesystem, an AWS S3 bucket, GCS bucket, or an Azure blob.
-For more details, see [Import data files from cloud storage](../../migrate/bulk-data-load/#import-data-files-from-cloud-storage).
+For more details, see [Bulk data load from files](../../migrate/bulk-data-load/).

 #### Syntax